 Disadvantages

-Also, the construction requires you to consider a lot of factors such as drainage line and the designing, which need in-depth panning than you can think of.
+Also, the construction requires you to consider a lot of factors such as drainage lines and the design, which need more in-depth panning than you can think of.
 To ensure the viability and safety of the wall, an engineer must be consulted.
 All of these combined, constructing segmental retaining walls becomes a lengthy process.

 Another drawback of this building material might be the difficulty in rearranging or removing these walls.